fetchai/agents-aea/docs/multiplexer-standalone.md

 ## Your turn

-Now it is your turn to develop a simple usecase which utilises the `Multiplexer` to send and receive Envelopes.
+Now it is your turn to develop a simple use case which utilises the `Multiplexer` to send and receive Envelopes.

 ## Entire code listing
 If you just want to copy and paste the entire script in you can find it here: